SterlingEricsson/verbose_chowder/README.md

 # verbose_chowder

-Robot's verbose reimaginings of soups and stews
+## Robot's verbose reimaginings of soups and stews

+This is Robot's ongoing recipe collection for soups and stews